-Instead of making it all about the new products, it would make sense to shift the messaging emphasis towards how the brand fits within a larger story.
-However, there is something for brands in general to learn from corporational determinism.
-One long-standing challenge with product launches is the relative short spike of attention it generates, only to retract back to normal levels of interest shortly thereafter.
+Instead of making it all about the new products, shifting the messaging emphasis towards how the brand fits within a larger story would make sense.
+However, in general, there is something for brands to learn from corporational determinism.
+One long-standing challenge with product launches is the relative short spike of attention it generates, only to return to normal interest levels shortly after that.

-It might therefore make more sense to instead launch new products with the primary public relations objective to reinforce your brand story.
+Therefore, it might make more sense to launch new products with the primary public relations objective to reinforce your brand story.